BudValZer/exadel-internship/Task3/README.md

 # This task was done using terraform 1.1.4
+# AWS credentials and AWS region are stored in terraform cloud
 # This file will mention tasks, the solution of which is not obvious or require some notes

 # Step 1:Create EC2 Instance t2.micro